GalagaBits/JWST-FGS-Spelunker/docs/installation.rst

 * astroplan (optional; for use with :func:`spelunker.load.guidestar_plot`)

 Additonally, you can refer to the `GitHub repository <https://github.com/GalagaBits/JWST-FGS-Spelunker/>`_ for the source code.

+### JWST User Toolkit (`jwstuser`)

+To use the `mnemonics` engineering telemetry features of Spelunker, the python toolkit `jwstuser` will need to be installed as well.
+Follow the instructions on `https://github.com/spacetelescope/jwstuser <https://github.com/spacetelescope/jwstuser>`_ to install `jwstuser`.